. Freeware is computer software that is available for use with no cost or for an optional fee.

 Custom software

-software that is developed either for a specific organization or function that differs from or is opposite of other already available software (also called off-the-shelf or COTSsoftware).
+Custom software (also known as Bespoke software) is a type of software that is developed either for a specific organization or function that differs from or is opposite of other already available software (also called off-the-shelf or COTSsoftware).

-mass market, but usually created for companies, business entities, and organizations.
+It is generally not targeted to the mass market, but usually created for companies, business entities, and organizations.

 Custom software is also when companies or governments pay for customized software for budget or project managing.